Protecting your organization from business email compromise

 - Obtain verbal consent from the apparent sender of an email when any red flags appear in their emails.

 - Make multi-factor authentication mandatory at your business.

 - Confirm the email address before taking action on a request to ensure it isn’t a fake address disguised to look credible.

-- Partner with your bank to explore ways to prevent unauthorized transactions.
+- Partner with your financial institution to explore ways to prevent unauthorized transactions.

 You might be interested in